ThatLinuxGuyYouKnow/ThatLinuxGuyYouKnow/README.md

 I'm a 2nd year student at the University of Lagos.
-Passionate about open source software, climate change activism, and environmental conservation.
+Passionate about open source software, climate change activism, and environmental conservation

 ## Tech Stack
 <p>